ansible/event-driven-ansible/README.md

 **Install ansible-rulebook CLI**

 This collection provides a playbook to install ansible-rulebook.
-Only fedora and Mac os are supported for now.
+Only Fedora and Mac os are supported for now.

 First, you must create an inventory.
 For example: